 What a world!
 What a world!
 I’m melllllllting!

 Enter a new idea, a new screenplay: Three men locked together in a wilderness cabin, far from NYC and its obsessive mourning, arguing and philosophizing about their lives in a post-nine-eleven universe, where tragedy must always define the enigmatic ending.
 Thus was goddog born.
-Shot wild in a remote house in the Adirondacks, in seven days with three actors and a crew of two.
+Shot wild in a remote house in the Adirondack Mountains, in seven days with three actors and a crew of two.

 Here are some stills from the movie: